 Table 2.
-Other GreenSpaces Assessment
+Other Green Spaces Assessment

 Number Site Name Proximity to community it Demonstrably special?
-Local in character Any other comments

-serves

-1 Green area in front At entrance to Has planters on with flower displays.
+Local in character Any other comments serves 1 Green area in front of Gamecock Inn Birchmoor At entrance to the village.
+Has planters on with flower displays.
 Yes.
 None.

-of Gamecock Inn the village.

-Birchmoor

-2 Green area in In cul de sac of Green area by railway line.
+2 Green area in Orchard Close Polesworth In cul de sac of houses.
+Green area by railway line.
 Yes.
 None.

-Orchard Close houses.

-Polesworth